mariarodr1136/RaspberryPiLab/README.md

 Welcome to my Raspberry Pi hardware experiments repository!

-This repository is a **work in progress** focused on mastering **hardware interfacing**, **sensor integration**, and **embedded systems programming** with the Raspberry Pi.

-It showcases a growing collection of experiments and mini-projects using a variety of electronic components — including ultrasonic sensors, PIR motion detectors, servo motors, ADC modules, LCD displays, RFID readers, and more.

-Each module is designed to demonstrate how software and hardware interact to power real-world applications such as **environmental monitoring**, **home automation**, **IoT systems**, and **robotic control**.
+This hands-on collection of Raspberry Pi hardware projects is designed to teach **hardware interfacing**, **sensor integration**, and **embedded systems programming**, featuring experiments and mini-projects with a wide range of components, including **ultrasonic sensors, PIR motion detectors, servo motors, ADC modules, LCD displays, RFID readers, buzzers, and more**.
+Each project demonstrates how **software and hardware interact** to create real-world applications such as **environmental monitoring**, **home automation**, **IoT systems**, and **robotic control**, making this repository ideal for anyone looking to **build practical skills in electronics, signal processing, and real-time data acquisition** while developing a strong foundation in **Raspberry Pi embedded engineering**.

-By progressively combining these components, this project aims to develop a robust understanding of **electronics**, **signal processing**, and **real-time data acquisition**, forming the foundation for advanced Raspberry Pi and embedded engineering projects.

 ---